augchan42/augchan42.github.io/_posts/2024-02-29-Brainstorming AI Driven Photo Critic.md

 - Type of Photo - landscape/urban/portrait
 - Outlier detection - unusual subject matter, unconventional composition

+The above is part of the context that would be sent to a smart, reasoning Instruct capable LLM.

 LLMs:
-- Generating the actual critique based on the RAW findings from the above
+- Generating a coherent critique based on the RAW findings from the above
 - Reason on aesthetics, complementary colors
 - Understanding cultural significance (notes on Paris/Eiffel Tower)
 - Chatting and back and forth for the critique